bitfoundation/bitplatform/docs/bit-server-side/odata.md

 Run the app, you can insert/update/delete/read categories and products using swagger ui.
 You can invoke OData queries such as $filter there.

+ToDo:

-How to generate C# / JavaScript / TypeScript clients?
+How to generate C# proxies?

 Background Job Worker